cheapmovies/cheapmovies/README.md

 - If failed, retry X times, waiting for Y seconds between failures.
 (X and Y are configured in appsettings.json.)
 - If it still fails after X times, retrieve the stored copy, with a tag as coming "from store".

-## Unit Testing
+## Tests

-The unit test covers the movie service logic for success and failure scenarios, with the latter retrieving from the local store as a backup.
+- Backend: The unit test covers the movie service logic for success and failure scenarios, with the latter retrieving from the local store as a backup.
+- Frontend: Protractor end-to-end tests for page title and sorting actions.